List of British submissions for the Academy Award for Best International Feature Film

 The United Kingdom has submitted films for consideration for the Academy Award for Best International Feature Film irregularly since 1991.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The UK has one of the world's most visible film industries and British films, as well as British actors, actresses and behind-the-scenes crew members have been prominently featured amongst Oscar nominees since the 1930s.
-Most British features are not eligible for the Best Foreign Language Film, because they are produced in English.
+Most British features are not eligible for the Best International Feature Film award, because they are produced in English.
+The British nominee is selected by the British Academy of Film and Television Arts (BAFTA).